International F1 Student Visa Rules and Options to Work in the US After Graduation

 To maximize the odds of success, it is advisable for students to save their OPT time to work after graduation and figure out their preferred path at least 12 months before graduation.
 That provides at least 24 months (36 months if STEM) to work out the steps, sponsors and requirements.

 How many international students stay in the US after graduation?

 Pew Research Center analysis of US Immigration and Customs Enforcement data found that between 2004 and 2016:

-Nearly 1.5 million international students obtained OPT authorization to stay and work in the US after graduation
+- Nearly 1.5 million international students obtained OPT authorization to stay and work in the USA after graduation

 What are the F1 visa work rules?

 Under certain conditions, USCIS grants permission for F-1 visa work off campus after the first year under these three types of off-campus employment: